guardian/consent-management-platform/docs/01-development-instructions.md

 ### CMP App

-1. In the base directory, Run yarn validate to check lint, test and build commands.
+1. In the base directory, Run pnpm validate to check lint, test and build commands.
 The command below executes all the required commands to ensure your code passed code quality tests:

 ```
-$ yarn validate
+$ pnpm validate
 ```

 This runs our linting tool, the TypeScript compiler and our tests.